 Radiologists practicing outside the United States of America or Canada who are engaged in the training of students, residents or fellows or other physicians or health care professionals, in patient care related to teaching activities, in research, or in attendant administrative duties in radiology shall be eligible for international membership.

+Election to International Membership

+Nominees to international membership will be elected to the AAR at the discretion of the President of AAR.
+The President’s decision is final and not appealable.

 Privileges of International Membership

-International members may serve as members of committees and task forces but are not eligible to serve as chairs.
+International members may serve as members of Advisory Committees and Committees but are not eligible to serve as chairs.
+International members may participate in Affinity Groups if they are eligible, as determined by individual Affinity Group requirements.

-International members may attend the annual business meeting but will not be eligible to vote.
+International members may attend the annual member meeting but will not be eligible to vote.

 Section VII.
 Termination of Membership

-A. Any full member who relinquishes his or her faculty or equivalent position, any associate member who relinquishes his or her role in academic or administration functions in radiology or the radiological sciences, or any junior member who relinquishes his or her residency or fellowship position shall be required to inform the Association of his or her change in status.
+A. Any full member whose faculty or equivalent position terminates, any associate member whose role in academic or administration functions in radiology or the radiological sciences terminates, or any junior member whose residency or fellowship position terminates, or any student member whose enrollment in medical school or an internship terminates, or any international member whose faculty or equivalent position shall be required to inform the Association of his or her change in status.
 Upon a finding by the Association that a member no longer satisfies membership requirements, membership shall automatically be terminated.
 When members re-establish their academic role, they will be reinstated in their prior membership category after payment of dues.

+Except for matters arising under Article III, Section VII.A., or due to non-payment of dues, a member’s membership may be terminated and/or a member may be subject to other disciplinary action if the Board determines the member engaged or is engaging in conduct that: (i) violates the Association’s Bylaws, rules, regulations, policies, or procedures, as may be adopted and amended from time to time; or (ii) is otherwise contrary to AAR’s best interests.
+In the event the Board seeks to terminate any membership in accordance with this provision, AAR will notify the member in writing that the Board will consider terminating their membership during a Board meeting no less than twenty-one (21) days following the day the notice is provided to the member (which Board meeting date must be included in the notice).
+The notice shall inform the member that the member may submit a written response to the Board in advance of its meeting, which the Board will review and consider in determining whether to terminate the member’s membership.
+The Board’s decision of whether to terminate a member’s membership is final and not subject to appeal.
+A terminated member is not entitled to the return of previously paid annual dues or other fees, or any portions thereof.

+A member’s termination or suspension does not relieve the member from any obligation the member may have to AAR for dues or other charges.

-ARTICLE IV - Organization
+ARTICLE IV - Officers

 The officers of the Association will be: